Maurice Halbwachs: Early life and education

 Born in Reims, France, Halbwachs attended the École Normale Supérieure in Paris.
 There he studied philosophy with Henri Bergson, who had a major influence on his thinking.
 Halbwachs' early work on memory was in some measure pursued to coincide with Bergson's view on the subject of memory being a particularly personal and subjective experience.
 Bergson taught Halbwachs for three years.
 He then aggregated in Philosophy in 1901.
 He taught at various lycées before traveling to Germany in 1904, where he studied at the University of Göttingen and worked on cataloging Leibniz's papers until 1907.
 He was nominated to co-edit an edition of Leibniz's work which never came to fruition.

 He returned to France in 1905 and met Émile Durkheim, who sparked his interest in sociology.
 Initially, when meeting Durkheim, Halbwachs was looking for advice on how to move from his previous focus on Philosophy to Sociology.
 Halbwachs also began to focus on scientific objectivism rather than his Bergsonian Individualism.
 He soon joined the editorial board of L'Année Sociologique, where he worked with François Simiand and Lévy-Bruhl editing the Economics and Statistics sections.
 In 1909 he returned to Germany to study Marxism and economics in Berlin.

-He also had a son, Pierre Halbwachs, who influenced Deleuzian theory in the 1940s.

-Teaching and positions
+Durkheim gave Halbwachs the idea of societal movements and how the environment, people are influenced by Sociological research.
+This also goes into how different class systems function in broad networks of society.

+Career

 Throughout World War I, Halbwachs worked at the War Ministry.
 Beginning in 1919, shortly after the end of the war, he became professor of sociology and pedagogy at the University of Strasbourg (1919).
 He remained in this position for over a decade, taking leave for a year in 1930 as a visiting professor at the University of Chicago, when he was called to the Sorbonne in 1935.
 There he taught sociology and worked closely with Marcel Mauss and served as the editor of Annales de Sociologie, the successor journal to L'Année Sociologique.
-He taught as a professor of sociology in Sorbonne, Paris from 1935-1943 and a professor of social psychology at the College de France from 1943 until death.
+He taught as a professor of sociology in Sorbonne, Paris from 1935 to 1943 and a professor of social psychology at the College de France from 1943 until death.
 From 1935 until his death he also served as the secretary-general of Annales de Sociologie.
 In 1944 he received one of France's highest honors, a chair at the Collège de France in Social Psychology.
 During this time, Halbwachs dedicated his time to in-depth research in the field where sociology and psychology overlap to provide a bit of a timeline.